 "(a) Any department or agency of the State, any department or agency of the county in which the land is situated, or any person with a property interest in the land sought to be reclassified, may petition the land use commission for a change in the boundary of a district.
-This section applies to all petitions for changes in district boundaries of lands within conservation districts, lands designated as important agricultural lands, and [
+This section applies to all petitions for changes in district boundaries of lands within conservation districts, lands designated as important agricultural lands pursuant to this chapter, and [

 all petitions for changes in district boundaries involving] lands greater than fifteen acres in the agricultural, rural, and urban districts, except as provided in section 201G-118.
 The land use commission